YG Entertainment: 2020–present: Recent developments

 In 2020, YG announced plans for Treasure's debut which had been delayed since 2019, Blackpink's first full album and Big Bang's comeback which was eventually delayed until 2022.
 They were expected to appear at the 2020 Coachella festival, until it was cancelled due to the COVID-19 pandemic.
 During the first half of 2020, YG's financial growth slowly rebounded after the slump.
 This was assisted by the direction of its business strategy which was primarily international fan oriented.
-Domestic public sentiment still had not shown a positive influence, but 70% of YG Entertainment's revenue came from overseas fans, most of which came from iKon's first activities after B.I's departure and G-Dragon's activities in China at the time.
+Domestic public sentiment had not yet recovered, but overseas demand remained strong, with approximately 70% of YG Entertainment’s digital music sales in 1Q20 coming from international markets.
+Most of YG’s global music demand at the time was driven by Blackpink in the US and growing brand recognition of G-Dragon in China.

 During the second half of 2020, YG displayed a positive financial trend due to Treasure's debut album series, Blackpink's full album, Winner's Mino, Yoon's solo activities and AKMU's Suhyun's solo activities.
 Although not in line with the expected target, this value is thought to be due to COVID-19, which caused some concerts to be cancelled.
 The construction of the new YG Entertainment building was declared complete in September 2020, this building was chosen as the most luxurious and most expensive entertainment agency building in South Korea.

 In January 2021, it was reported that Big Hit Entertainment and its tech division beNX had invested a total of 70 billion won (US$63 million) in YG Entertainment's subsidiary YG Plus, or 17.9% of the company's total shares.
 This investment was made as a form of strategic collaboration between Big Hit Entertainment, beNX, YG Entertainment, and YG Plus, which will work together in various business areas such as platform, distribution, content, and merchandise.
 YG Plus is the main distributor of Hybe Corporation's products and beNX (now known as Weverse Company) provides content and a platform for YG artists.